 This is an important document regarding the proposed transfer of your account from Interactive Brokers LLC (“IB LLC”) to Interactive Brokers Securities Japan, Inc. (“IBSJ”) that requires your attention.
 Please read the entirety of this document before deciding whether to accept or decline the Invitation sent to you via email.

-This FAQ document summarizes some of the key changes to the regulatory framework which will be brought about by the Proposed Transfer (as described below) and provides answers to some general questions that you may have.
+This FAQ document summarizes some of the key changes to the regulatory framework that would result from the Proposed Transfer (as described below) and provides answers to some general questions that you may have.
 The FAQs should be read in conjunction with the Invitation.
 If you require any further information, please contact us via the details provided in the Invitation.

 This FAQ is split into three parts.